lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - in a Regular SCHC Fragment, either alone or as part of multiple tiles Payload
 - in an All-1 SCHC Fragment

-However, the last tile MUST NOT have ever been sent both in a Regular SCHC Fragment and in a All-1 SCHC Fragment.
+However, if the last tile has been sent in a Regular SCHC Fragment, it MUST NOT been sent again in an All-1 SCHC Fragment.
+If it has been sent in an All-1 SCHC Fragment, it MUST not be sent again in a Regular SCHC Fragment.

 The fragment sender MUST listen for SCHC ACK messages after having sent